 You’re thinking of taking a mortgage in France to buy a flat or a house, congratulations !
 It’s a secure and transferable investment.
 Your budget for this purchase will obviously depend on your contribution, but also on your borrowing capacity; this is the first necessary step before starting any visits.

-How do you negotiate your loan?
+How do you negotiate a property loan in France?

-Remember that in France, all the loans cannot exceed 33.33% or 1/3 of your net monthly income.
+Remember that in France, all the mortgages cannot exceed 33.33% or 1/3 of your net monthly income.
 The higher the contribution, the more the interest rate offered by the bank will be favourable.
 It can vary from plus or minus 2 points according to the amount of the contribution.
 It is sometimes possible, depending on the quality of the file, for the bank to derogate from the strict 33% rule and grant a loan whose monthly payments correspond to 40% of your income.
 This is negotiable, so don’t hesitate to assert your seniority and your solvency.

 In order to get your loan, you can contact your bank directly or approach a mortgage broker.
 A mortgage broker’s remuneration is calculated as a percentage of the loan amount, it has the advantage of trading large volumes of credits and can often get better rates or conditions.